 These plants should not be planted near or next to those listed as they can be affected adversely, simply won’t thrive and growth and seed production can be stunted:

-The legume family (beans, peas) don’t like fennel and any one from the onion family
+The legume family (beans, peas) don’t like fennel and members of the onion family

 The cabbage family (Brassicas) don’t like rue, tomatoes, strawberries, carrots